An ACT Government Website

 Groundwater is water located below the Earth's surface.
 It filters down and is stored in layers of rock, gravel, or sand.

-In the ACT groundwater resources are small and not very deep compared to other parts of Australia.
-In the ACT there are two types of aquifers, which are the geological formations that hold groundwater:
+In the ACT, groundwater resources are small and not very deep compared to other parts of Australia.
+In the ACT, there are two types of geological formations that hold groundwater, called aquifers:

 1. Aquifers in fractured rock